Mariners pitcher Austin Adams is grateful to be back from a knee injury and talking trash with teammates

 Adams exchanged a few words toward the dugout, then got ready to pitch.

-Lewis stepped into the plate and ambushed the first-pitch fastball.
-The sound of ball hitting bat echoed through the stadium, but was also equaled by Gordon and other hitters yelling, whooping and going crazy.
+Lewis stepped to the plate and ambushed the first-pitch fastball.
+The sound of ball hitting bat echoed through the stadium and was equaled by Gordon and other hitters yelling and going crazy.

 After yelling an expletive the moment Lewis made contact, Adams watched the ball traveled, listened to his teammates’ reaction, said a few words to them and eventually cracked a smile at the interaction while getting another ball from a coach.